fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 #### Incomplete, invalid or missing types in external libraries

 When using external libraries you may find that some libraries have either missing or in some way invalid type declarations.
 The reasons behind this is most often that the library has not been made with TypeScript and the types need to be declared manually, or someone has already done that, but hasn't done such a good job with it.
-These are occations when you may need to define type declarations yourself.
+These are occasions when you may need to define type declarations yourself.
 However, you should first check out [DefinitelyTyped](https://definitelytyped.org/) or [their GitHub pages](https://github.com/DefinitelyTyped/DefinitelyTyped), which are probably the most used sources for type declaration files and there is a good chance someone has already added typings for the package you are using.
-Otherwise you might want to start off by getting aquainted with TypeScript's own [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.
+Otherwise you might want to start off by getting acquainted with TypeScript's own [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.

 #### Sometimes type inference needs assistance

 The type inference in TypeScript is pretty good, but still not perfect.
 Sometimes you may feel like you have declared your types perfectly, but the compiler still tells you that the property does not exist or that that kind of usage is not allowed.
 These are occasions when you might need to help the compiler with doing e.g. an "extra" type check or something like that.
-But be careful with type casting with [type assertions]((https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions)) and [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types), because in those cases you are practically giving your word to the compiler, that the value really is of the type that you declare.
+But be careful with type casting with [type assertions](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions) and [type guards](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-guards-and-differentiating-types), because in those cases you are practically giving your word to the compiler, that the value really is of the type that you declare.

 #### Mysterious type errors